 Can my friend(s) watch / hold my hand?

-You absolutely can bring a friend with for moral support as long as they don’t interfere with the piercing process.
+You may bring a friend with for moral support as long as they don not interfere with the piercing process.
 We typically allow one support person who is over the age of 18 in the piercing room with the client's consent.
 Minors are not allowed in the shop unless they are receiving a service.

 Can we take pictures / video?